CretinousCap/cruncher-money/README.md

 ## 🚀 Notes for AI Assistants

 - Do not suggest React/Next.js/Bootstrap unless explicitly asked
 - Do not rewrite whole site — suggest modular updates
 - Match current style: readable, performant HTML + JS
-- CSS should remain inli
+- CSS should remain inline for now (in <head>)
+- Must work on GitHub Pages (no server)

+---